Timendus/silicon8/xo-chip-colour-proposal.md

 Disadvantages of this palette:
   * Bit 3 doesn't function like a "brightness toggle" like the MS and CGA palettes do (is that a big disadvantage?
 I don't know)
-  * The colours aren't as pretty as the Apple ones
+  * The colours aren't as pretty as the Apple or Pico-8 ones
   * Individual planes don't represent very useful colours (white, light gray, red, bordeax)